lolow/ENGAGE-overshoot-impacts/README.md

 # ENGAGE - impacts and overshoot of net-zero scenarios

 This repository is released under the Apache License 2.0;
 see the [LICENSE](LICENSE) for details.

-Copyright 2021, the authors: Laurent Drouet, Simone Padoan.
+Copyright 2021 Laurent Drouet, Simone Padoan.

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)